In iOS 14, many smaller features have been implemented and fundamental changes have been made to the home screen made – thanks to widgets.

 iOS 14: Snooping applications have no chance

 This is where the new iPhone operating system comes into play.
-It is designed to offer users more transparency.
-This means that when an application "scans" the clipboard, the user will be informed of this from now on.
-The same applies to the newly introduced widgets, as Tommy Mysk - who discovered the feature - reports.
-This function is one of many new protection mechanisms designed for privacy.
-When apps use the microphone or camera, users are also informed of this.
-In addition, there is also the option of telling an application the approximate location instead of the exact location.
+It's designed to offer users more transparency.
+This means that when an application "scans" the clipboard, the user will now be notified.
+The same likely applies to the newly introduced widgets, as Tommy Mysk, who discovered the feature, reports.
+This feature is one of many new privacy protection mechanisms.
+When apps use the microphone or camera, users are also notified.
+There's also the option to tell an application your approximate location instead of your exact location.
 (Photo by Denys Prykhodov / Bigstockphoto)